-11. The brake system is hydraulically operated, using disc brakes at the front wheels and single cylinder brake drums at the rear wheels.
-A pedal-actuated tandem master cylinder with pressure differential and servo (vacuum) assistance applies the pressure required to operate the brakes.
+11. The brake system is hydraulically operated and uses disc brakes to the front and rear wheels.
+A pedal actuated tandem master cylinder with pressure differential and servo (vacuum) assistance applies the pressure required to operate the brakes.
 Brake hydraulic fluid is stored in a reservoir on top of the master cylinder.